 Conclusions

 The paper focuses on the challenge posed by generating summaries of bronchoscopy video recordings.
 The main rationale is improved efficiency of the archiving processes, as well as multi-purpose video resource browsing and presentation in educational and reference context in medical environments.
 The paper presented a summarization model.
 In later work we intend to publish the results of testing the system with clinical material.
 A prototype of the software described in the paper was developed by a broader project aiming at the platform supporting data management in bronchoscopy laboratories.
 The concept of the summarization algorithm currently implemented and tested in pilot settings was based on several assumptions resulting from previous experience in video summarization and the specific requirements of the medical community.
 The pilot implementation should provide feedback from end-users, enabling an assessment of the feasibility of the described approach.

+The BRONCHOVID system was implemented in its pilot version in the Bronchoscopy Laboratory of the Department of Pulmonology, Jagiellonian University Medical College in Krakow.
+The Laboratory performs about 1,200 bronchoscopy procedures yearly.
+The bronchoscopy procedures are performed by 5 experienced pulmonary medicine specialists.

+The BRONCHOVID system was used during the pilot period for:

+registration of the selected bronchoscopies,

+testing of the functionalities enabling annotation of the frames within registered videos,

+testing query function within the resources accumulated through pilot period,

+generation of summaries of registered bronchoscopy videos,

+download of selected shots from registered videos in commonly used formats for external usage, e.g. for educational purposes.

+Currently, the scenario of the system usage starts from the system initiation just before the insertion of the bronchoscope to upper respiratory tract of the patient.
+The recording of the procedure is usually started by a nurse employed in the laboratory on request from the physician performing bronchoscopy.
+The whole procedure is recorded and the process is terminated after removing bronchoscope from the patient’s respiratory system.
+The patient’s data are entered after the procedure as the information on status of respiratory tract and findings during bronchoscopy are available then.

+The anticipated system usage assumes recording of all procedures performed in the laboratory.
+Recorded bronchoscopy videos are planned to be kept in the full version for the period of 12 months.
+Afterwards, an automatic summary generation will be initiated and resulting video summaries will be kept for longer period.
+The videos demonstrating specific lesions or especially valuable in terms of educational and training impact will be kept in unabbreviated version for longer periods.

 Conflicting interests